 - In-ear thermometers: You’ll notice most doctors use a digital in-ear thermometer to take babies’ temperatures —this is because it is quick and painless, whilst giving an accurate body temperature reading.

 - Non-contact thermometers (forehead): These are rather new in the world of baby thermometers, and work by taking an infrared reading from your baby’s forehead, meaning you can check on their temperature with no physical contact.
 Don’t confuse these with the cheaper strip forehead thermometers, which are very different, and much less accurate.
 The NHS recommends avoiding using forehead strip-type thermometers.

 - Armpit thermometers: The NHS still recommends these when taking your baby’s temperature —especially when they are a newborn.

 This clever baby thermometer from boots has clinically proven accuracy and is multipurpose, allowing you to measure your baby’s bottle, food, bath water and room temperature as well.
-With easy to read symbols alerting you if things are out of the ‘ordinary’ range, we also love the built-in memory, recording the last 60 readings for you.
+With easy to read symbols alerting you if things are out of the ordinary, we also love the built-in memory, recording the last 60 readings for you.
 It’s won frequently in our awards, and we highly recommend this reliable little gadget.

 This best-selling bath thermometer monitors both room and water temperatures at a glance.
 It looks cute and floats in water and is safe and fun for your tot to play with during bathtime.

-The ‘normal’ temperature for a baby can range from 36.4 degrees Celsius to 36.8, but each baby has a slightly different core temperature, so this will vary.
-It’s a good idea to take your little one’s temperature when you know they are well, so you can get a good idea of what their normal, healthy temperature is.
+The normal temperature for a baby can range from 36.4°C to 36.8°C, but each baby has a slightly different core temperature, so this could vary.
+It’s a good idea to take your little one’s temperature when they are well so you can get a good idea of what their normal, healthy temperature is.
 The NHS urges parents to seek urgent medical advice if their baby under three-months-old has a temperature of 38°C or is between three and six-months-old and has a temperature of 39°C.